 - The Heart Fire

-The first class will be a general presentation of the meaning of the five elements (phases or agents) as organizers of life in the universe and all forms of life.
-Exploring the origins and development of the five elements from philosophical and other texts, reveals how from natural elements and raw materials, the concept evolves into a cosmic vision and a way to classify all beings, phenomena and things in the universe.
+In the first recording Elisabeth gives a general presentation of the meaning of the five elements (phases or agents) as organizers of life in the universe and all forms of life.
+She explains how exploring the origins and development of the five elements from philosophical and other texts reveals how from natural elements and raw materials, the concept evolves into a cosmic vision and a way to classify all beings, phenomena and things in the universe.

 These five moving forces that we can observe in nature become the pattern for an efficient knowledge of the functioning of the body.
 Each of the five zang organ is seen as the representative of one of the five elements; each zang organ is first understood as the working and the effects of one of these five qi.

-Students will learn how the application of the yin and yang and five elements theory provided patterns for interaction of qi, allowing the practitioner to make a diagnosis and formulate a treatment.
+She then explains how the application of the yin and yang and five elements theory provide patterns for interaction of qi, allowing the practitioner to make a diagnosis and formulate a treatment.

 About Elisabeth Rochat de la Vallée